 Robb Wolf takes nutrition a couple steps further by talking about leaky gut, stress, and fitness.
 Take on the 30-Day transformation at the end of the book.
 I never did it (mostly because I already followed the diet in the book below) but I’m sure it’s a winner!

 The best part: embracing your inner rebel!
 Learn how we were mislead most of our lives about what diet is healthy, and how you can stick it to the man.

 This is my all-time favorite book for nutrition and fitness.
 There are 10 Principles to follow that can help lead you to your most vibrant health.

 Not a doctor or a nutritionist, Mark is just a retired marathoner looking for optimal health–don’t let that dissuade you from reading this book.
 Mark’s research, resources, and citations are absolutely comprehensive and flawless–even more so than Liz Wolfe, Gillian McKeith, or Janey Maccaro.
-He knows his stuff and stays up to date on current research and nutritional discoveries, and his scientific knowledge is right up there with Dr. Davis.
+He knows his stuff and stays up to date on current research and nutritional discoveries.

-I recommend this book above all the others on this list.
+I highly recommend this book.
 I’ve read it probably 5 times (maybe more!) and keep a copy to reference on a regular basis.

 The best part: Simple, easy-to-understand writing that is engaging and makes you shout “Oh my god, totally!” at your epiphanies.
 This method is simple, guilt-free, and holistic.
 Check out his companion book as well, the Primal Connection.

 These best books for nutrition and healthy eating are great companions to the 30 Days to Healthy Living Program.